VIDEO: Driver charged with DWI after crashing into psychic's office Monday

 BATON ROUGE - An uneventful Monday wasn't in the cards for a longtime fortune-telling business near I-10 after it ended up with a vehicle through its front wall.

-Photos show a pick-up truck halfway inside the Psychic Room at the intersection of College Drive and Citiplace late Monday afternoon.
+Photos show a pick-up truck halfway inside the Psychic Room at the intersection of College Drive and Corporate late Monday afternoon.
 Authorities said no one was seriously hurt.

 Police say the driver, 42-year-old Derek Lacombe, was arrested on charges of DWI and reckless operation.